matthew-brett/pydagogue/git_annex_from_scratch.md

 git annex info
 ```

 For the moment, notice the "semitrusted repositories".
-These are GARs - places that Git-Annex knows can be sources of the Git-Annex-Object files.
-The first two (`web` and `bittorrent`) are generic sources corresponding to URLs, and bittorrent files, but we'll ignore these for now.
+These are GARs - places
+that Git-Annex knows can be sources or destinations for the Git-Annex-Object
+files.
+The first two (`web` and `bittorrent`) are generic sources
+corresponding to URLs, and bittorrent files, but we'll ignore these for now.
 The third points to the local `.git` directory.
-This is a "remote" in a rather confusing sense - that is - it's a place that can serve as a source for the files that Git-Annex will store (the GAOs).
-It's a remote in the sense that other Git-Annex overlaid repositories may be able to use to get those files.
-You can think of it as a remote to *other repositories*, and a local store to this one.
+This is a "remote" in a rather
+confusing sense - that is - it's a place that can serve as a source for the
+files that Git-Annex will store (the GAOs).
+It's a remote in the sense that
+other Git-Annex overlaid repositories may be able to use to get those files.
+You can think of it as a remote to *other repositories*, and a local store to
+this one.

 +++